koding/kdlearn/guides/upgrading-your-vm/index.md

 So depending on your need, you can do 1) or 2) or both.

+> type:warning
-*Note: Even though we have tested upgrading the VM, some updates may render your VM inaccessible so please proceed only if you know what you are doing.
-If you run into problems, you can always re-init your VM or send us a request via [support@koding.com](mailto:support@koding.com).*
+> Even though we have tested upgrading the VM, some updates may render your VM inaccessible so please proceed only if you know what you are doing.
+If you run into problems, you can always re-init your VM or send us a request via [support@koding.com](mailto:support@koding.com).

 ### A few prep commands